Wrangler JL Rubicon – Build Log

 The international Trailer Brake Controller (MOPAR Part Number 82215652AD) kit works well with the Australian Trailer Hitch kit.
 The control knob fits nicely into the dash, replacing the 12V cigarette plug, and the ECU can be stuffed up into the space behind the panel in the passenger footwell.

-Fitting the Australian Hitch kit meant passing the trailer wiring INSIDE the vehicle (like the Quadratech video) not outside according to the instructions and joining the wiring in the LHS (passenger) footwell with the Trailer Brake Controller.
+Fitting the Australian Hitch kit meant passing the trailer wiring INSIDE the vehicle (like the Quadratech video) not outside according to the instructions and routing the wiring through dash behind the ICE head unit and down into the LHS (passenger) footwell to mate with with the Trailer Brake Controller and its wiring.

 The accessory wiring and Trailer Brake signal wire are both found in the LHS footwell.
 From the LHS footwell the power supply for trailer lighting and trailer brake can be (optionally joined to one supply and) passed through the firewall into the LHS front wheel well and so to the battery.